n0vaes/nlwValoriza/README.md

 ## ℹ️ About

-Application that lets the user tag other coworkers with compliments. created at [RocketSeat](https://rocketseat.com.br/) Next Level Week 6.0, using stack TypeScript with Node.js.
+Application that allows the user tag other coworkers with compliments. created at [RocketSeat](https://rocketseat.com.br/) Next Level Week 6.0, using stack TypeScript with Node.js.

 ---

-## :white_check_mark: Stuff Learned
+## :white_check_mark: Concepts Learned

 - How to create a token system, and how it is passed around the services;
 - How to create validations while creating services;